Play and navigate songs in GarageBand for iPad

 Go to the beginning of the song

 Tap the Go to Beginning button in the control bar.
-If the song is playing, it starts again from the beginning.
+If the song is playing, it starts over from the beginning.

 Move the playhead